-CSD BUS SAFETY VIOLATION MATRIX
+BUS SAFETY VIOLATION MATRIX

-Rue Safety Violation (KN-5) Warr nina Bus Susper nsion Bus Safety Violation (KN-5) - Weill iing 1 Day 2 Day 3 Day Minor / Level 1 Behavior which produces distractions or disturbances which interfere with the bus driver/bus aide, or disrespect the driver/aide.
-Examples include, but are not limited to: o Failure to remain seated while the bus is in motion o Failure to keep extremities inside the school bus while the bus is parked o Getting off the bus at an unassigned stop • • • Major / Level 2 Behavior which produces severe distractions or disturbances which cause serious or unsafe conditions and/or repeatedly interfere with the bus driver/aide and present a safety concern for all on board the bus.
-Examples include, but are not limited to: o Moving around the bus while the bus is in motion o Throwing objects in, around, and/or outside the bus o Opening the emergency hatch or the front and/or back door of the bus o Standing in front of the white line while the bus is in motion o Sitting in the driver's seat o Failure to keep extremities inside the school bus while the bus is in motion • • • • Bus Safety Violation (6-12) Warr ning Susper Minor / Level 1 Behavior which produces distractions or disturbances which interfere with the bus driver/bus aide, or disrespect the driver/aide. • Examples include, but are not limited to: o Failure to remain seated while the bus is in motion o Failure to keep extremities inside the school bus while the bus is parked o Getting off the bus at an unassigned stop Warr ning Bus 3 1 Day Susper 3 Day nsion 5 Day
+Warning Bu s Suspens ion Bus Safety Violation (KN-5) - Warning 1 Day 2 Day 3 Day Minor / Level 1 Behavior which produces distractions or disturbances which interfere with the bus driver/bus aide, or disrespect the driver/aide.
+Examples include, but are not limited to: Failure to remain seated while the bus is in motion Failure to keep extremities inside the school bus while the bus is parked Getting off the bus at an unassigned stop • • • Major / Level 2 Behavior which produces severe distractions or disturbances which cause serious or unsafe conditions and/or repeatedly interfere with the bus driver/aide and present a safety concern for all on board the bus.
+Examples include, but are not limited to: o Moving around the bus while the bus is in motion o Throwing objects in, around, and/or outside the bus o Opening the emergency hatch or the front and/or back door of the bus o Standing in front of the white line while the bus is in motion o Sitting in the driver's seat o Failure to keep extremities inside the school bus while the bus is in • • • • Bus Safety Violation (6-12) Warning Bu s Suspens ion Minor / Level 1 Behavior which produces distractions or disturbances which interfere with the bus driver/bus aide, or disrespect the driver/aide.
+Examples include, but are not limited to: o Failure to remain seated while the bus is in motion o Failure to keep extremities inside the school bus while the bus is parked 1 Day 3 Day 5 Day Mino o Getting off the bus at an unassigned stop • •